thompsg5/hello-world/README.md

 # hello-world
-Im not sure, just playing arounf
+Im not sure, just playing around

+This is weird , but im trying
+Bored